Skip to main content

 • ✅ USD automatically converts to USDC stablecoin

-• ✅ Payments are split among multiple recipients using one of two methods
+• ✅ Payments are split among multiple recipients using batch transfers

 • ✅ Operational overhead is minimized through automation